uppercasee/ugit/README.md

 ## Commands
 - **clear:** Delete the git repository.(made only for development)
 - **init:** Initialize a new Git repository.
-- **cat-file:** Provide content or type and size information for repository objects. (currently only blob)
+- **cat-file:** Provide content or type and size information for repository objects.
 - **hash-object:** Compute the object ID and creates a blob from a file.
 - **ls-tree:** List the contents of a tree object.